Tractable General Equilibrium: Omitted Proofs for Section

-While the above lemma implies asymptotic convergence to a strong solution, to show polynomial-time computation of a $\varepsilon$-strong solution, we have to bound the progress of the intermediate iterates $\divergence[\kernel][{\vartuple[][][k+0.5]}][{\vartuple[][][k]}]$ as a function of the time horizon algorithm.
-In the proof of the following theorem we show that we can bound this quantity, assuming that the kernel function is in addition $\kernelsmooth$-Lipschitz-smooth.
+While as previously noted, the above lemma implies \emph{asymptotic} convergence to a strong solution, to show polynomial-time computation of an $\varepsilon$-strong solution, we have to bound the progress of the intermediate iterates $\divergence[\kernel][{\vartuple[][][k+0.5]}][{\vartuple[][][k]}]$ as a function of the time horizon algorithm.
+In the proof of the following theorem, we show that we can bound this quantity, assuming that the kernel function is, in addition to being 1-strongly-convex, also $\kernelsmooth$-Lipschitz-smooth.

 \thmmirrorextragradglobal* \begin{proof}[Proof of \Cref{thm:mirror_extragradient_global_convergence}] Taking \Cref{lemma:mirror_extragrad_progress} with $\vartuple \doteq \vartuple[][*] \in \mvi(\set, \vioper)$, we have: